-In many companies, it is commonplace to promote successful reps into sales management roles.
-To be fair it is instinctive to reward your most successful and reliable people reps with a promotion and who better to take on more responsibility in the sales organization than someone who understands how to sell a lot?
-But our research shows that more than 75% of reps promoted to sales manager will not last 2 years in the role and will return to a sales position.
-Given the high failure rates of sales managers promoted from reps, does it really make sense?
+In many companies it is commonplace to promote successful reps into sales management roles.
+To be fair, it is instinctive to reward your most successful and reliable reps with a promotion – who better to take on more responsibility in the sales organization than someone who understands how to sell a lot?
+Research shows, however, that more than 75% of reps promoted to sales manager will not last 2 years in the role and will return to a sales position.

 Here are six reasons not to do it:

 A sales role involves hunting for opportunities, qualifying and/or developing relationships, listening, negotiating, and closing.
 Sales management involves activities such as interviewing, hiring, developing, training, cheerleading, managing, firing, tracking, forecasting, analyzing, and planning.
 An understanding of both makes someone more successful in either role, but a day spent in each seat means a day doing very different things.

 Great sales people have a system for dealing with the finite number of sales situations they will see.
-Managing a a team means an infinite number of mechanisms for holding each individual accountable and can change from day to day, depending on the person.
+Managing a team means using an infinite number of mechanisms to hold each individual accountable, all of which can change from day to day, depending on the person.